msangel/msangel.github.io/_drafts/docker-practice-in-5-minutes.md.md

 limits:
-docker run --cpus=1.5 -cpuset-cpus=0,1 --cpu-shares 512 -m 256m -u=www nginx
- Run a shell inside the container with id 6f2c42c0
+It is also possible to limit how much access the container has to the Host's resources. docker run --cpus=1.5 -cpuset-cpus=0,1 --cpu-shares 512 -m 256m -u=www nginx Run a shell inside the container with id 6f2c42c0
 $ docker exec -it 6f2c42c0 sh